 The pressure switch hose can also cause two other problems.
 One example is a damaged hose.
 It could be brittle due to age or have a hole, but it is easily replaceable.
 The hose may also fill with water due to moisture caused by heat that travels down the flue and into the pipe.
 You take the hose out of the port to drain or inspect it for possible problems.

 When troubleshooting your pressure switch, turn the power off before testing it.
 That will prevent any risk of electrical shock or damage to the system.
-Replacing a pressure switch is a simple HVAC repair that can be completed in less than 10 minutes, provided you can access the furnace and a few basic tools.
+Replacing a pressure switch is a simple HVAC service that can be completed in less than 10 minutes, provided you can access the furnace and a few basic tools.

 When you are unsure about handling electricity or lack the necessary skills for a repair, it is time to call a technician.
 An HVAC technician has the skills and knowledge to test switches and catch any potential problems safely.
-So, rather than attempting a repair, it is best to call for professional heating services.
+So, rather than attempting a repair, it is best to call for professional heating maintenance services.

 What else can you do when your furnace is blowing cold air?
 Our Pioneers Heating and Air experts can help you with your heating and air needs.
 From pressure switch replacement to furnace repair, we have you covered.
 Whether you need a quick fix or a long-term solution, we are here to help.
 Our expert technicians can service all makes and models of heating and air conditioning units.
 In addition, we are BBB-rated, so you can be sure that your repairs are done right.
 Contact us today at (626) 217-0559 to get started!